 Essentially, this updated feature helps you sort out keywords that don’t fit your budget and goals.

-But the most interesting part of the update to the filter section is the ability to filter out the keywords that you’ve already included in your account or your plans.
+But the most useful part of the update for PPC marketers is the ability to filter out the keywords that you’ve already included in your account or your plans.
 (More on this later.)

 Another update came directly into the search volume trends graph on your keyword ideas page: